Fonsecanichs/HBM-Literature/docs/09-Soft-Tissues.md

 # Miscellaneous

 ## Muscles

+- Mo, 2020[@Mo2020]: In vitro compressive properties of skeletal muscles and inverse finite element analysis: comparison of human versus animals

 - Modenese, 2020[@Modenese_2020]: Automated Generation of Three-Dimensional Complex Muscle Geometries for Use in Personalised Musculoskeletal Models